Four Days on Cozumel: Drift Dives, Mayan Ruins, and the Best Tacos of Your Life

 Day 2: East Coast Loop

-Completed the loop by heading north and cutting back to San Miguel through the interior jungle.
+Complete the loop by heading north and cutting back to San Miguel through the interior jungle.
 Total time: 4 hours with stops.

 Day 3: San Gervasio and El Cielo

-I was one of maybe 15 visitors.
-At Chichen Itza, I'd be one of 15,000.
+You'll be one of maybe 15 visitors here.
+At Chichen Itza, you'd be one of 15,000.

 Day 4: Final Dives and Departure

-Final dive count for the trip: 6.
+Final dive count for a four-day trip: 6.
 Total diving cost: US$180 (two-tank x 3 mornings).
-Marine park fee: US$5/day included.
+Marine park fee: US$5/day, included.

 Late lunch at the market in San Miguel: cochinita pibil (slow-roasted pork in achiote) in tortillas for MXN$55 (~US$3.25).
 Then a marquesita — a crispy rolled crepe with Nutella and white cheese — from a street cart for MXN$40 (~US$2.35).
-Yucatecan street food is its own category and it's exceptional.
+Yucatecan street food is its own category, and it's exceptional.

 If you're exploring more of Mexico, Cancun offers a completely different experience worth considering.